 - a.
 The selection of an estimation technique or modelling methodology, covering below key judgements and assumptions: - The Bank's internal credit grading model, which assigns Probability of Default (PD) to the individual grades; - The Bank's criteria for assessing if there has been a significant increase in credit risk and so allowances for financial assets should be measured on a Lifetime ECL basis and the qualitative assessment; - The segmentation of financial assets when their ECL is assessed on a collective basis; - Development of ECL models, including the various formulas; and - Selection of forward-looking macroeconomic scenarios and their probability weightings, to derive the economic inputs into the ECL models. - b.
-The selection of inputs for those models, and the interdependencies between those inputs such as macroeconomic scenarios and economic inputs. - ii) Fair value Measurement (Note 3m) - iii) Classification of Financial assets (3di) - iv) Determination of control over investees (3z) - v) Define benefit plan (3s) - vi) Government grant (3e) - vii) Acquisition of subsidiary (3b / 3c) - viii) Lease accounting (3q)
+The selection of inputs for those models, and the interdependencies between those inputs such as macroeconomic scenarios and economic inputs. - ii) Fair value Measurement - iii) Impairment of FVOCI debt investments - iv) Classification of Financial assets - v) Determination of control over investees - vi) Depreciation and amortisation - vii) Consolidation decisions and classification of joint arrangements - viii) Define benefit plan - ix) Government grant - x) Impairment test of intangible and furniture, fixtures and equipment - xi) Acquisition of subsidiary: Fair value of the consideration transferred (including contingent consideration) and fair value of the assets acquired and liabilities assumed, measured on a provisional basis - xii) Lease accounting - xiii) Recognition and measurement of contingencies - xiv) Determination of significant influence over an investee - xv) Determining the fair values less cost to sell of the disposal group on the basis of significant unobservable inputs - xvi) Recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources